 Tier 6.
-Tax credits may be used for a reimbursement from the state, per Neb.
-Rev. Stat. § 77-5725(1)(d), equal to real property taxes paid, after the year the project met the minimum required levels of investment and employment through the end of the carryover period, on investment made after the date of application.
+Tax credits may be used for a reimbursement from the state, equal to real property taxes paid, after the year the project met the minimum required levels of investment and employment through the end of the carryover period, on investment made after the date of application.